-Securities of the Funds are only available for purchase by other Counsel Funds or investors enrolled in discretionary account programs managed by IPC Securities, all of whom are "accredited investors".
-If applicable, you may purchase, switch (redeem securities of one Fund and purchase securities of another Counsel Fund) or redeem securities of a Fund only through your financial advisor.
-The financial advisor you select is your agent, to provide you with investment recommendations to meet your own risk/return objectives and to place orders to purchase, switch, or redeem securities on your behalf.
+Series O securities of all the Underlying Component Funds are not currently available for purchase in Quebec under a simplified prospectus, nor can residents in Quebec switch securities of the Underlying Component Funds into other Counsel Funds.
+You may redeem securities of a Fund only through your financial advisor.
+The financial advisor you select is your agent, to provide you with investment recommendations to meet your own risk/return objectives and to place orders to redeem securities on your behalf.

 We are not liable for the recommendations given to you by your financial advisor and we are entitled to rely on electronic or other instructions that a financial advisor or dealer provides to us without verifying your instructions.
-We will not make a determination as to the suitability of a Fund purchase or the appropriateness of the purchase option selected when we receive purchase, redemption or switch instructions from your dealer.
+We will not make a determination as to the suitability of a Fund when we receive redemption instructions from your dealer.